Molokhia (Mulukhiya)

 How to Make Molokhia

-Cook the chicken by boiling it in a pot with all the spices and enough water to cover the chicken.
-Make sure chicken is cooked completely.
+Cook the chicken by boiling it in a pot with onion, garlic, bay leaves, all the spices and enough water to cover the chicken.
+Make sure the chicken is cooked completely.

-Once cooled, strain the broth and set aside and shred the chicken.
+Once cooled, strain the broth, set it aside and shred the chicken with your hands.

 Pick through the molokhia for thick stems and soak the leaves in water for 20 minutes.

-Squeeze completely (it will be a bit slimt) and set aside.
+Squeeze completely (it will be a bit slimy) and set aside.

 Heat the olive oil in a pot over medium high heat.
 Sauté the onion until golden.

-Sauté the minced garlic in a pan and add the cilantro.
-Cook for 5minutes and add it to the stew followed by the shredded chicken and lemon juice.
+To make the “tasha”, sauté the minced garlic in a pan and add the cilantro.
+Cook for 5 minutes and add it to the stew followed by the shredded chicken and lemon juice.
 Cook for 30 more minutes.
+Serve warm with vermicelli rice.

 Recipe Tips

-- Avoid Overcooking: Molokhia can become slimy if overcooked.
+• Avoid Overcooking: Molokhia can become slimy if overcooked.
 To prevent this, keep the cooking time precise.
 Also, avoid letting it simmer for too long.
-Aim for a total cooking time of around 40-45 minutes.

-- You can sauté the molokhia before adding the broth.
-You can add a little extra lemon juice, some lime juice as you sauté it.
+• You can sauté the molokhia before adding the broth.
+You can add a little extra lemon juice as you sauté it.
 This helps prevent the sliminess and it cuts cooking time a bit.

 Molokhia stew is usually served with vermicelli rice.
 Your other options can be white rice, rice pilaf with orzo or brown rice.